 3 Credits.
 AOI: Historical Foundations, Global and Cultural Understanding, Engaged Citizen, Critical Thinking.
 Cost: $3350-3550.

 SCSS196/ENSP150 Sustainability and Social Justice on the Gulf Coast.
 Michael Haedicke.
-William Hatchet.
+Anthony Tyler.

 Students in this course will examine questions of environmental sustainability and social justice in New Orleans and the surrounding area through field site visits, service learning activities, critical readings, and guided discussion and reflection.
 The course includes a week-long service learning component in which students will partner with local organizations that are seeking to address social inequities and environmental vulnerabilities in the area.
 Although the exact nature of service learning activities will be determined by comparing students’ skills and interests with the needs of community partners, they may include wetlands restoration, home construction, community gardening, and neighborhood revitalization.
 Students will be required to attend pre-trip meetings with required readings, participate in written and oral reflections and research activities while on the trip, and complete a post-trip final assignment.